Doppler Labs: History

-Doppler Labs was co-founded by Noah Kraft and Fritz Lanman.
+Doppler Labs was co-founded by Noah Kraft, Fritz Lanman, and Dan Wiggins.
 Kraft had previously worked in the entertainment industry, and was employed as a strategic consultant for Google working for John Hanke on a mobile game called Ingress.
 Kraft also worked for Lyor Cohen during the founding of 300 Entertainment.
 Lanman was an executive at Microsoft and a prominent angel investor.
+Dan Wiggins is a long-time veteran in the acoustics and technology world who has worked for Rode, Event Electronics, Siemens, Microsoft, SONOS, Apple, Dolby and many more.

 Before voice assistants or true wireless technology were prevalent, Doppler Labs envisioned that computing would move onto the body and into the ear and that voice would become a more primary interface for how humans interact with technology.
 With Apple's removal of the headphone jack, the launch of the AirPods, and the prevalence of Alexa, the smart earbud category that Doppler helped create was expected to become a $40 billion industry by 2020.

 In July 2015, Doppler raised $17 million in series B funding bringing the company's total funding to over $50 million.
 The round was led by The Chernin Group, Wildcat Capital Management, and Acequia Capital and included luminary investors like Henry Kravis, David Geffen, Blake Krikorian, Dan Gilbert, David Bonderman and Barry Sternlicht.